theprantadutta/freeway/README.md

 # Freeway

-A lightweight FastAPI service that monitors and recommends the best free OpenRouter models for your projects.
+A lightweight FastAPI service that selects the best free and cheapest paid OpenRouter models for your projects.

 ## Overview

-Freeway fetches free models from OpenRouter, performs periodic health checks, and ranks them using a weighted scoring algorithm.
-Other projects can query Freeway to get the best available free model at any time.
+Freeway fetches all models from OpenRouter, categorizes them as free or paid, and automatically selects:
+- **Best Free Model**: Ranked by context length (larger is better)
+- **Cheapest Paid Model**: Ranked by price (lower prompt + completion cost)

+Models are refreshed daily at midnight UTC.
+Free model selection auto-updates, paid model stays fixed.

 ## Features

 - **API Key Authentication**: All endpoints require `X-Api-Key` header
-- **Automatic Model Discovery**: Fetches all free models (`:free` suffix) from OpenRouter API
+- **Automatic Model Discovery**: Fetches and categorizes all OpenRouter models
-- **Health Monitoring**: Daily health checks at configurable time (default midnight UTC)
-- **Smart Rate Limiting**: Handles 429 errors with exponential backoff (up to 3 retries)
-- **Weighted Scoring**: Ranks models by availability, speed, and context length
-- **External Reporting**: Other projects can report failing models via API
+- **Separate Endpoints**: Dedicated endpoints for free and paid models
+- **Daily Refresh**: Scheduler updates model list at midnight UTC
+- **Full Model Details**: Returns pricing, context length, and description
 - **Docker Ready**: Includes Dockerfile and docker-compose with Traefik integration

 ## Authentication